2015 AFL Grand Final: Second quarter

-The Hawks completely dominated the first half of the second quarter.
-Hawthorn captain Luke Hodge kicked the first goal in the first minute of the term with a remarkable checkside kick from hard against the boundary line in the forward pocket.
-The Eagles continued to waste opportunities, with captain Shannon Hurn hitting the post from directly in front of goals to make the scoreline 1.6 to 6.1 at the six-minute mark.
-This was followed by a burst of three goals from the Hawks in quick succession, with Jack Gunston kicking two and Isaac Smith one, resulting in Hawthorn taking a stranglehold on the game.
+Hawthorn dominated the first half of the second quarter.
+Hawthorn captain Luke Hodge kicked the first goal in the first minute of the term with a checkside kick from hard against the boundary line in the forward pocket.
+The Eagles continued to waste opportunities, with captain Shannon Hurn hitting the post from directly in front of goals at the six-minute mark.
+This was followed by a burst of three goals in seven minutes from the Hawks, with Jack Gunston kicking two and Isaac Smith one.
+By the 13th minute of the quarter, Hawthorn had kicked the last nine goals and held a 44-point lead, Hawthorn 9.2 (56) to West Coast 1.6 (12).

-After trailing by 44 points at the 14-minute mark of the term, Sam Butler and Matt Priddis missed shots at goal, but West Coast briefly threatened to get back into the game when Josh Hill and Elliot Yeo kicked the final two goals of the quarter, the latter from a set shot after the siren.
-The Hawks enjoyed a 31-point lead at half time.
+West Coast finally kicked its second goal in the 16th minute, Josh Hill kicking the goal.
+Two more behinds followed, before Elliot Yeo kicked another for West Coast from a set shot after the siren.
+West Coast's late scores narrowed the margin to 31 points; Hawthorn 9.3 (57), West Coast 3.8 (26).

 Third quarter

 The two teams traded goals in the first half of the quarter as the Eagles made a challenge to get back into the game.
-Darling kicked the first goal of the third quarter for the Eagles, but then the Eagles squandered 2 golden opportunities for goals inside 50 to close the margin further.
-Shuey turned the ball over by foot when he had a simple handball option available before Darling dropped a simple chest mark that would’ve given him another set shot on goal.
-The Hawks then made the Eagles pay through the agency of Ryan Schoenmakers.
-Three minutes later Mark Hutchings kicked truly for the Eagles to again close the margin and give the Eagles some hope.
-However this proved to be a false dawn as the Hawks then effectively killed the contest by kicking four unanswered goals through Gunston (two goals), Smith and substitute Matt Suckling, to take a commanding 50-point break into the final period.
+Darling kicked the first goal of the third quarter for the Eagles in the 5th minute, before the Eagles squandered two good opportunities inside forward 50: one when Shuey turned the ball over by kick when he had a handball option available, and one when Darling dropped a simple chest mark which would have resulted in a set shot.
+Ryan Schoenmakers kicked a goal for Hawthorn in the 11th minute, and Mark Hutchings kicked a goal for West Coast in the 14th minute, narrowing the margin to 25 points.

+Hawthorn then dominated the latter half of the third quarter, kicking four goals in twelve minutes to extend the lead to a match-winning 50 points.
+Gunston kicked two goals in three minutes (17th minute and 19th minute), followed by Smith (22nd minute) and substitute Matt Suckling (28th minute).
+At three-quarter time, Hawthorn 14.5 (89) led West Coast 5.9 (39).

 Final quarter

-Hawthorn began the last quarter where they left off in the third, with a goal to Jarryd Roughead just two minutes in and another to Smith two minutes later.
-In a moment that was said to epitomise Hawthorn's attitude on the day, full-back Brian Lake made a diving smother to prevent a certain Josh Hill goal for the Eagles, despite the game being effectively over.
-The next fifteen minutes of the term were goalless before the Eagles restored some respectability to the scoreline with the final three goals of the game (one to Mark LeCras and two to Jeremy McGovern).
+Hawthorn kicked the first two goals of the final quarter, to Jarryd Roughead in the 3rd minute and Smith in the 5th minute, extending the margin to 61.
+Hawthorn full-back Brian Lake made a diving smother to prevent a certain Josh Hill goal for the Eagles soon after.
+The next fifteen minutes of the term were goalless before the Eagles added three goals in time-on (one to Mark LeCras and two to Jeremy McGovern) to reduce the final margin to 46 points.
+Hawthorn 16.11 (107) defeated West Coast 8.13 (61).